 On December 31, 2011, I embarked upon a run around the world.
-This run is expected to take nearly two years, and will cover over 26,000 km.
-I am raising funds for charity as part of the effort.
-In simple terms, the event encompasses running the equivalent of more than 600 marathons in as many days.
+This run was expected to take more than 20 months, and cover over 26,000 km.
+I raised funds for charity as part of the effort.
+In simple terms, the event encompassed running the equivalent of 622 marathons in a similar number of days.

-I began in Sydney at the Opera House, and will be finishing at precisely the same place.
-I am heading in a predominantly easterly direction around the world until I arrive back in Sydney, and will be running on five of the seven continents.
-I have already crossed the Rockies and the Andes, and will be crossing deserts like the Nullarbor.
+I began in Sydney at the Opera House, with the intention of finishing at precisely the same place.
+I headed in a predominantly easterly direction around the world until I arrived back in Sydney, and ran on five of the seven continents.
+I crossed the Rockies and the Andes, as well as deserts like the Nullarbor.

-I am lucky enough to have a support crew accompanying me for the duration of my journey.
-My wife, Carmel is “driving the course”, transporting our gear and providing me with drinks and food when necessary.
-Carmel is also chronicling the trip with her amazing photography.
-Our good friend, Libby, also accompanied us for the first five months of the run.
+I was lucky enough to have a support crew accompanying me for the duration of my journey.
+My wife, Carmel “drove the course”, transporting our gear and providing me with drinks and food when necessary.
+Carmel also chronicled the trip with her amazing photography.

-I will be following the guidelines for running around the world that are implicit in Jesper Olsen’s World Run 1 – the first undisputed and fully documented run around the world – which he completed in 2005.
-These guidelines are the basis for the official world record for the “Fastest Circumnavigation of the Earth on Foot”, as adminstered by the Book of Alternative Records.
-Guinness World Records has also defined a set of criteria for the “Fastest Circumnavigation of the Earth on Foot”.
-These rules are also, for the most part, consistent with Jesper’s precedent.
+I followed the guidelines for running around the world that are implicit in Jesper Olsen’s World Run 1 – the first undisputed and fully documented run around the world – which he completed in 2005.
+These guidelines are the basis for the official world record for the “Fastest Circumnavigation of the Earth on Foot”, as administered by the World Runners Association, the international governing body for the sport of multi-day journey running (see www.worldrunnersassociation.org).

-Guys like Tony Mangan, Jesper Olsen, and Pat Farmer – all much better ultra runners than me – are like-minded people with a similar taste for adventure and a clear love of being out on the road – not just seeing the ever-changing countryside, but hearing and smelling it too, and all at a pace which allows you to really appreciate the experience.
+Fellow world runners like Tony Mangan, Jesper Olsen, Rosie Swale Pope, and Kevin Carr are like-minded people with a similar taste for adventure and a clear love of being out on the road – not just seeing the ever-changing countryside, but hearing and smelling it too, and all at a pace which allows you to really appreciate the experience.